mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/PowerSystem.md

-Power Switch
+Power System
 -------
 ### Function of the Subsystem
-The Power Switch system allow power to be connected and disconnect without the need to remove wires from different components.
-The switch will operate as a stop function to quickly disconnect the power to the entire car and sensor system if the need arises.
+The power system is to provide power to the all components and subsystems within the design.
+This includes the original car components as well as the external subsystems that will be added.
+This will include replacing the battery with a power converter for continuous supply and implementing safety components to protect the sensors and controllers in the external subsystems.

 ### Specs & Constraints
-- Shall not limit the current flow when the switch is closed.
-- Shall include components to ensure the load does not violate Kirchhoff’s current or voltage laws.
--	Shall be easily accessible from the operator’s seat.
--	Shall disconnect the OEM and third-party systems from the power supply when the switch is open.
+- Must provide power to all components
+- Must implement safety devices to protect components
+-

 ### Schematics
 ###### Wiring Diagram

 ![image](https://user-images.githubusercontent.com/117474411/203227976-1c39a5a5-bcdf-47fb-9f0b-6ac4c078f299.png)

-_Figure 1: Switch Circuit & Connected Components_
+_Figure 1: Switch Circuit & Connected Components_---

 ### Analysis
 ###### 1. Power Supply